mikaelvesavuori/standardlint/README.md

 **Default**: `.github/ISSUE_TEMPLATE/pull_request.md`

+**Will respect `ignorePaths` options.**

+### `checkForThrowingPlainErrors`

+Checks if any file uses `throw Error` or `throw new Error`.
+This is meant to push toward the use of actual loggers, rather than plain console output.

+**Will respect `ignorePaths` options.**

 ---

 ## Ideas for improvements

 Checks:

-- Do:
-  - Check for throwing native errors
 - Ensure methods/functions are below a certain threshold in terms of lines of code
 - Documentation coverage
-  - Ensure imports follow acceptable conventions
+- Ensure imports follow certain conventions
 - No cyclic methods/dependencies
-- Do later:
+- Maybe:
   - Service metadata: Do you link to observability resources (logs/metrics/traces/dashboards etc.)?
   - Support for external config